meithecatte/miniforth/README.md

 ## Free bytes

-At this moment, not counting the `55 AA` signature at the end, **504** bytes are used, leaving 6 byte for any potential improvements.
+At this moment, not counting the `55 AA` signature at the end, **498** bytes are used, leaving 12 byte for any potential improvements.

-*Thanks to Ilya Kurdyukov for saving **24** bytes!* These savings have been promptly reinvested.
+Byte saving leaderboard:
+ - Ilya Kurdyukov saved 24 bytes.
+Thanks!
+ - Peter Ferrie saved 6 bytes.
+Thanks!

 If a feature is strongly desirable, potential tradeoffs include: